-Disembark in Ushuaia, Argentina and board a charter flight back to Buenos Aires.
+Disembark in Ushuaia and transfer to the airport for your flight back to Buenos Aires.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Flights Buenos Aires/Ushuaia/Buenos Aires in Economy-class; meet and greet by your representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; choice between one full day tour to Tierra del Fuego National Park with lunch included and escort of English Speaking local guide OR direct transfer to the port for embarkation, buffet lunch and access to the Main Lounge (cabins/suites will not be accessible before 5pm); all meals on board the ship; Captain’s welcome cocktail and gala dinner; luggage transfer from pier to the ship and vice versa; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); port and safety taxes; boot rental; crew gratuities; 24 hour room service (special selection); parka.
+Round-trip flights from Buenos Aires to Ushuaia and return in Economy class; meet and greet by representatives in Ushuaia and luggage direct transfer from the airport to the ship for port clearance; choice between one full day in Arakur Resort located inside Cerro Alarken Natural Reserve, leisure time, lunch and/or an optional excursion to Tierra del Fuego National Park or direct transfer to the port for embarkation; buffet lunch, and access to the main lounge (cabins/suites will not be available before 5 pm); meals on board the ship; captain’s welcome cocktail and gala dinner; mineral water, tea, filter coffee, a selection of white, red and rosé wines offered during meals, afternoon tea; open bar (pouring wines, house champagne, alcohol except premium brands - list available upon request); evening entertainment and events, English speaking lecturer on selected sailings, 24 hour room service (special selection).
+Subject to change without notice.